 The short answer is a resounding yes, especially with the current pricing WITH THE LIMITED-TIME promo ($70 OFF).

 Despite my skepticism, the Airrobo P20 exceeded expectations and that rare combination of vacuuming performance and navigational efficiency that’s rare in cheap robot vacuums.

 I’m impressed, especially with its surface debris performance, picking up a high percentage, which is very close to the performances of more premium options.

-Its navigation is another strong suite, going in an efficient straight-line pattern rare in products at this price bracket.
+Its navigation is another strong suite, using an efficient straight-line pattern rare in products at this price bracket.

 However, don’t expect premium-level deep cleaning performance or run time since this robot uses a smaller motor with weaker airflow and a smaller battery.